 Status and Next Steps

 The draft IGA is currently under consideration by the Town of Nederland.
 The Town’s Board of Trustees and Planning Commission have discussed the IGA and gathered input from the public at several meetings (see “Past Public Meetings” below).
-Nederland is currently in the process of gathering additional public input with a focus on which properties may become eligible for annexation.
-It is anticipated that the Board of Trustees will discuss the topic again in August.
-Upon approval by Nederland Board of Trustees a final IGA will then undergo review by the county Planning Commission, and decision by the Board of County Commission.
-Updates on the process and upcoming meetings will be posted on this website.
+After Nederland gains approval by the Town of Nederland it will be taken to the Boulder County Planning Commission for recommendation, then to Boulder County Board of County Commissioners for approval.

 Documents and Maps